 A very similar career, and often available through the same programs, is a medical transcriptionist career.
 Medical transcription jobs have the same goal as medical biller and coder jobs, but medical transcriptionists listen to physicians’ diagnoses and treatment plans, and then write down codes based on that, while medical billers and coders get their information from reading patient reports.

-It’s worth noting that the current code used to track patient diagnoses and treatments is ICD-10—”ICD” stands for International Classification of Diseases.
-ICD-10 will give coders the ability to be much more specific in their documentation over the previous ICD-9.
+It’s worth noting that the current code used to track patient diagnoses and treatments is ICD-11—”ICD” stands for International Classification of Diseases.
+ICD-11 gives coders the ability to be much more specific in their documentation over the previous ICD revisions.

 What does a medical biller and coder do?